Free ASVAB Practice Tests

 Automotive Information

-Which of the following maintains pressure in the cooling system?
+Which of the following is not a component in the engine lubrication system?

 Word Knowledge